redbutterfly4/cpp-homework-semester1/README.md

-Репозиторий для моих решений домашних заданий по "Основам и методологиям программирования" в 1 семестре.
+# Programming Fundamentals and Methodologies - Semester 1

-A repository for my solutions to my homework assignments for “Programming Fundamentals and Methodologies” in semester 1.
+This repository contains my solutions to the homework assignments for the course "Programming Fundamentals and Methodologies" in Semester 1.
+The code follows the Qt coding style guidelines.